 2014.

-A great political thriller with some romance and drama.
-The film depicts the turn of events that detonated World War I, better known as the Great War.
-The timing couldn’t be any better for this Austrian production when Europe commemorates the centennial of military conflict that involved many nations, left thousands of casualties, and changed Europe’s map forever.
+A great political thriller with elements of romance and drama.
+The film depicts the events that led to World War I, better known as the Great War.
+The timing couldn’t be better for this Austrian production, as Europe commemorates the centennial of a military conflict that involved many nations, left thousands of casualties, and changed Europe’s map forever.
 “Sarajevo” focuses on Dr. Leo Pfeffer (Florian Teichtmeister), a magistrate who investigates the assassination of Archduke Franz Ferdinand.
-The film is impeccable, accurate, articulate, linear, well-directed by Andreas Prochaska (“The Dark Valley”).
-It was intended to hit the European T.V. market, but a theatrical release in America will be worth its weight in gold.
+The film is impeccable, accurate, articulate, and linear, and is well directed by Andreas Prochaska (“The Dark Valley”).
+It was intended to hit the European TV market, but a theatrical release in America will be worth its weight in gold.

 10. Little England